Here a garden, there a garden, everywhere a garden-garden!

 Imagine going to the wall instead of the store.

-Okay, so this is in a commercial office, (which is awesome), but it’s a two sided plant wall.
-This image is the other side of the wall in the cover image to this article.
+Some designers have created two sided plant walls as room dividers.
 What if… in building or renovating your home, you framed out a wall, such as between your kitchen and dining room, and made the upper half of the wall an herb and salad garden…?
 Now THAT would be super cool!

 Advantages of Wall Planters